-Expert curators and archivists on staff teach a dozen credit courses, particularly for the Archives Concentration and Book Studies Concentration.
+Curators and archivists support the Archives Concentration and Book Studies Concentration.
 Capstone projects in the concentrations often include symposia, oral histories, and exhibitions that take the archives public.

 Other groups, including high school and Five College classes, take advantage of Smith College’s 26,000 linear feet of manuscripts and 46,000 rare books.
 Special meetings, lectures, workshops, and seminars for outside groups of activists and book artists in the community enhance the offerings of Special Collections every year.